NateWr/luigi/readme.txt

 == Installation ==

-1. Unzip the contents of thespot.zip and upload the folder to the `/wp-content/themes/` directory
+1. Unzip the contents of luigi.zip and upload the folder to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress
 3. Consult the setup page in 'Appearance > Theme Setup' for help installing the recommended plugins and getting started.